 Gaming in pubs and cafes: [What are some] do’s and don’ts.

 Thanks for the question, Ivan.

 I’m going to make an assumption here.
 I’m going to assume you are asking about public gaming events where a group of gamers gather at the local cafe or pub to play games with a variety of different people.
-If I’m wrong on this and maybe you were looking for date night game suggestions or tips for playing with your mates at the local watering hole let me know.
+If I’m wrong about this, and maybe you were looking instead for date night game suggestions or tips for playing with your mates at the local watering hole, let me know.

-Since launching the Windsor Gaming Resource in 2002, I’ve run a variety of tabletop gaming events at a variety of venues.
+Since launching the Windsor Gaming Resource back in 2002, I’ve run a variety of tabletop gaming events at a variety of venues.
 Many of these events have been at local coffee shops or cafes and at a couple of local pubs.
 Playing in public is not the same as playing at home.
 Similarly playing at a pub is not the same as playing at a cafe.
-Let’s take a look at both of these.
+So, let’s take a look at each of these separately.

 We also discussed this topic on Tabletop Bellhop Live Episode 12 – The Next Round is on You.

 Disclosure: Some links in this post are Amazon affiliate links.
 As an Amazon associate, I earn from qualifying purchases.